oracle/macaron/docs/source/pages/using.rst

 In the case where the repository URL of the main software component is not available (e.g. the repository is in a private domain where Macaron cannot access), Macaron can still run the analysis on the dependencies listed in the SBOM.
 To do that, you must first create a PURL to present the main software component.
-This is so that this software component could be referenced later in the :ref:`verify-policy <verify-policy-action-cli>` command.
+This is so that this software component could be referenced later in the :ref:`verify-policy <verify-policy-command-cli>` command.
 For example: ``pkg:private_domain.com/org/name``.

 Then the analysis can be run with: